Daniel J. Frey

 The media has a collective cognitive disorder.

-The media reports news and then forgets what information they say.
+The media reports news and then forgets what information they said.

 Does anyone remember those charts?